asparc/AutoMatlab/README.md

 ### Predefined commands

-A number of useful Matlab commands has been predefined.
+A number of useful Matlab commands have been predefined.
 They can be run through the Sublime Command Palette or via keyboard shortcuts.
 Some examples:

 - <kbd>Ctrl + b</kbd> Run the current file in Matlab.
 - <kbd>Ctrl + Shift + b</kbd> Change the current folder and run the current file in Matlab.